Garage Door Springs

 Just as the name implies, One-piece garage doors operate as one large piece.
 When the door opens, the top moves inside of the garage, usually on tracks, while the bottom of the door rises outside of the garage.
 Extension springs pull against a pivot pin or a connecting point to counterbalance the weight of the door.

-Since the bottom of the door moves both toward the inside and outside of the garage, weatherstripping this type of door in not feasible.
+Since the bottom of the door moves both toward the inside and outside of the garage, weatherstripping this type of door is not feasible.
 As a result, one-piece garage doors are more popular in climates less prone to harsh weather.

 One-piece garage door systems use extension springs to counterbalance the door.
 These doors typically use one or two extension springs on each side of the door, for a total of 2 or 4 springs on the door.

-The bottom fo the spring is secured to an adjusting bolt which is fastened to a door jamb bracket.
+The bottom of the spring is secured to an adjusting bolt, which is fastened to a door jamb bracket.
 The top of the spring has a loop or a clip positioned over a large pivot pin or bolt.
 The springs stretch upward, nearly perpendicular to the garage floor.
 The other end of the spring attaches to a lever arm.
 The lever arm is attached to the garage door.
 As you open the door, the extension spring shortens and loses some of its stretch.